Growth of regular partitions 2: Weak regularity: Introduction

-By ``asymptotic," we mean as $\e\rightarrow 0$.
-It was observed in \cite{Alon.2018is} that one cannot have arbitrary behavior for such a function.
-In particular, Theorem \ref{thm:foxpachsuk}, in conjunction with the work of Fox and Lov\'{a}sz \cite{Fox.2014} shows there is a dichotomy, or ``jump," in the possible behavior of $M_{\calH}(\e)$, based on whether the VC-dimension of $\calH$ is finite or infinite (for definitions see Section \ref{ss:vc}).
+Here, by ``asymptotic," we mean as $\e\rightarrow 0$.
+Alon--Fox--Zhao observed in \cite{Alon.2018is} that such a function cannot exhibit arbitrary behavior.
+Specifically, the results of Alon--Fischer--Newman and Lov\'{a}sz--Szegedy \cite{Alon.2000,Lovasz.2010}, in conjunction with the work of Fox--Lov\'{a}sz \cite{Fox.2014} imply a dichotomy, or ``jump," in the possible behavior of $M_{\calH}(\e)$, based on whether the VC-dimension of $\calH$ is finite or infinite (for precise definitions see Section \ref{ss:vc}).